eduardz1/Spark-Data-Analysis/report/report.typ

 The question uses the `spark_data_analysis.datasets.clusterdata_2019` module and analyses the "Instance Usage" table.

-== Borg Workload Evolution
+=== Borg Workload Evolution (2011-2019)

-The paper highlights that Borg's workload underwent several significant evolutions between 2011 and 2019:
+The analysis that we conducted on the paper articles reveals that Borg's workload experienced significant transformations between 2011 and 2019, highlighting key changes in job management, resource utilization, and system efficiency.

-- Increase in Job Submission Rate
+*Increased Job Submission Rate*
-  - The job submission rate increased *3.7x* compared to 2011.
-  - The number of tasks requiring scheduling grew *7x*, even though cell sizes in 2019 are similar to those in 2011.
-  - Despite this growth, the *scheduler's time* to allocate tasks has remained *unchanged*.
+The job submission rate saw a remarkable 3.7x increase compared to 2011, while the number of tasks requiring scheduling grew 7x.
+Notably, these increases occurred without changes in cell size between 2011 and 2019.
+Despite this surge, the scheduler maintained consistent allocation times, demonstrating its robustness under higher workloads.

-- Change in Workload Mix
+*Changes in Workload Mix*
-  - A substantial portion of the workload shifted from the *"free" tier* (low priority) to the *"best-effort batch" tier* (batch-queued jobs).
-  - Utilization for *"production" tier* jobs (high priority) remained approximately *constant*.
+The composition of workloads evolved, with a substantial shift from the "free" tier (low priority) to the "best-effort batch" tier (batch-queued jobs).
+Meanwhile, utilization for "production" tier jobs (high priority) remained stable.
+Workload distribution also varied significantly across different cells.
-  - Notable workload *variation between cells* was observed.

-- Increase in Resource Utilization
+*Increased Resource Utilization*
-  - *Average resource utilization* (CPU and memory) increased, driven by higher consumption in the *"best-effort batch" tier*.
-  - The "best-effort batch" tier accounts for *20%* of cell capacity for both CPU and memory.
+Average utilization of CPU and memory increased, largely driven by higher consumption in the "best-effort batch" tier, which now accounts for 20% of cell capacity for both resources.
+This shift reflects the growing importance of batch workloads within Borg's infrastructure.

-- Heavy-Tailed Job Size Distribution
+*Heavy-Tailed Job Size Distribution*
-  - Resource consumption by jobs is *highly variable*:
-    - The largest jobs (*1% of jobs) consume **over 99%* of all resources.
-  - This necessitates isolating *small jobs* from *large jobs* to maintain *queue times*.

-- Resource Over-Commitment
-  - Significant increase in *resource over-commitment*:
-    - The sum of requested resource limits exceeds the cell's capacity.
-  - Borg relies on *statistical multiplexing*, assuming jobs will not fully use requested resources.
-  - In 2011, CPU over-commitment was higher; by 2019, *memory over-allocation* matched CPU levels.
+Resource consumption by jobs exhibited extreme variability, with 1% of jobs consuming over 99% of resources.
+This disparity required isolating smaller jobs from larger ones to maintain reasonable queue times and prevent resource bottlenecks.

+*Resource Over-Commitment*
+The use of statistical multiplexing led to a significant increase in resource over-commitment, where requested resource limits exceeded cell capacity.
+While CPU over-commitment was predominant in 2011, by 2019, memory over-allocation had risen to match CPU levels.
+This approach leverages the fact that most jobs do not fully utilize their requested resources.

-- Use of Alloc Sets
+*Introduction of Alloc Sets*
-  - Introduced in 2019, *alloc sets* allow users to reserve resources for specific jobs:
-    - They account for *20% of total CPU* and *18% of RAM*.
-    - *15% of jobs* are run in alloc sets, mostly in the *"production" tier*.

-- Vertical Scaling
-  - Borg now supports *automatic vertical scaling* via *Autopilot*:
+In 2019, alloc sets were introduced, enabling users to reserve resources for specific jobs.
+These accounted for 20% of total CPU and 18% of RAM, with 15% of jobs utilizing alloc sets, primarily in the "production" tier.
+This innovation improved resource predictability for critical workloads.

+*Vertical Scaling with Autopilot*
-    - Dynamically adjusts resource limits to reduce gaps between requested and actual resource usage.
+Borg incorporated automatic vertical scaling through a system called Autopilot, which dynamically adjusts resource limits to close the gap between requested and actual usage.
+This feature enhanced resource efficiency while adapting to varying workload demands.

-- Improved Resource Efficiency
-  - Borg has enabled users to perform *more work* on *fixed machine capacity, despite no significant change in **actual machine utilization*.

-- Summary: in 2019, Borg's workload featured:
-  - A *significant increase* in workload rate.
-  - A *different workload mix* with greater reliance on the *"best-effort batch" tier*.
-  - High *variability in resource usage*.
-  - Greater use of *alloc sets* and *resource over-commitment*.
-  - Introduction of *automatic vertical scaling* via *Autopilot*.

-== Alibaba
+*Improved Resource Efficiency*
+Borg achieved higher throughput on fixed machine capacity, allowing users to perform more work without a significant increase in actual machine utilization.
+This reflects ongoing improvements in system efficiency and workload management.

+== Alibaba's Dataset Analysis and comparison with Google

-From the analysis we conducted on the published papers, Alibaba’s approach to cluster management and machine learning workloads reveals several key features and innovations.
-Alibaba Cloud offers a Machine Learning as a Service (MLaaS) platform called PAI (Platform for Artificial Intelligence), which supports the entire machine learning pipeline and integrates frameworks like TensorFlow and PyTorch.
-A notable contribution is the release of a two-month cluster trace from a production environment with over 6,000 GPUs, showcasing a mix of training and inference jobs that span various machine learning algorithms.
-This trace stands out as one of the most comprehensive datasets in terms of workload diversity and cluster scale.
+From the analysis we conducted on the published papers, *Alibaba’s approach* to cluster management and machine learning workloads reveals several key features and innovations. *Alibaba Cloud* offers a *Machine Learning as a Service* (MLaaS) platform called PAI (Platform for Artificial Intelligence), which supports the entire machine learning pipeline and integrates frameworks like *TensorFlow* and *PyTorch*.
+A notable contribution is the release of a two-month cluster trace from a production environment with over 6,000 GPUs, showcasing a mix of *training* and *inference jobs* that span various machine learning algorithms.
+This trace stands out as one of the most comprehensive datasets in terms of *workload diversity* and *cluster scale*.

-Alibaba’s clusters are heterogeneous, consisting of various GPU generations and resource configurations.
-The PAI platform implements GPU sharing techniques to optimize resource utilization, achieving up to 50% GPU savings compared to non-sharing systems.
+*Alibaba’s clusters* are heterogeneous, consisting of various *GPU generations* and resource configurations.
+The PAI platform implements *GPU sharing techniques* to optimize resource utilization, achieving up to *50% GPU savings* compared to non-sharing systems.
 GPU allocation is highly granular, with a minimum allocation unit of 0.01%, though at least 1% of memory and GPU time is reserved per task.
-However, GPU sharing introduces fragmentation, leaving some GPUs underutilized.
-To address this, Alibaba developed Fragmentation Gradient Descent (FGD), which reduces fragmentation by up to 49% and enables the use of an additional 290 GPUs through improved job scheduling guided by a novel fragmentation metric.
+However, GPU sharing introduces *fragmentation*, leaving some GPUs underutilized.
+To address this, Alibaba developed *Fragmentation Gradient Descent (FGD)*, which reduces fragmentation by up to 49% and enables the use of an additional 290 GPUs through improved job scheduling guided by a novel fragmentation metric.

-Some tasks on Alibaba’s PAI platform exhibit low GPU utilization, creating CPU bottlenecks due to intensive data processing demands.
-The platform employs a scheduling policy that differentiates between high and low GPU utilization tasks to ensure efficient resource distribution.
+Some tasks on Alibaba’s PAI platform exhibit low GPU utilization, creating *CPU bottlenecks* due to intensive data processing demands.
+The platform employs a *scheduling policy* that differentiates between high and low GPU utilization tasks to ensure efficient resource distribution.

-When comparing Alibaba’s system to Google’s Borg, both companies operate large-scale computational infrastructures—Google with clusters hosting tens of thousands of machines and Alibaba managing over 6,000 GPUs in its PAI cluster.
+When comparing Alibaba’s system to *Google’s Borg*, both companies operate large-scale computational infrastructures—Google with clusters hosting tens of thousands of machines and Alibaba managing over 6,000 GPUs in its PAI cluster.
 Both companies have also released public traces for research purposes.
-Alibaba’s trace emphasizes GPU utilization and includes diverse machine learning workloads, while Google’s focuses on general workload management in data centers.
+Alibaba’s trace emphasizes *GPU utilization* and includes diverse *machine learning workloads*, while Google’s focuses on general workload management in data centers.

 Both companies manage heterogeneous clusters, though Alibaba’s GPU heterogeneity is more pronounced, with multiple generations of GPUs in operation.
-Regarding resource sharing, Google employs alloc sets for heavy workloads, whereas Alibaba leverages GPU sharing with fine-grained allocation units.
-Optimization objectives are aligned, as both focus on maximizing resource utilization and reducing job completion times.
-Google achieves this through Autopilot’s autoscaling, while Alibaba employs techniques like FGD and AntMan for dynamic scaling in machine learning workloads.
+Regarding *resource sharing*, Google employs *alloc sets* for heavy workloads, whereas Alibaba leverages *GPU sharing* with fine-grained allocation units. *Optimization objectives* are aligned, as both focus on maximizing resource utilization and reducing job completion times.
+Google achieves this through *Autopilot’s autoscaling*, while Alibaba employs techniques like FGD and AntMan for dynamic scaling in machine learning workloads.

 Overall, Google appears more focused on general workload management, while Alibaba concentrates on machine learning workloads, emphasizing GPU optimization and addressing fragmentation challenges.